WBenSaad/Digital-Clock-STM32-FREERTOS/README.md

 Lets look in detail at the configuartion

-Timer1 will utilize the internal clock of the MCU and will use PWM on channel 4 (could use any of the channels) Will activate interrupts associated to it which will allow us to stop the PWM the moment the counter overflows.
+Timer1 will utilize the internal clock of the MCU and will use PWM on channel 4 (could use any of the channels)
+Will activate interrupts associated to it which will allow us to stop the PWM the moment the counter overflows.
 Setting up the adequate Prescaler and Counter Period to obtain a 1s period using the formula in the datasheet
 ![image](https://user-images.githubusercontent.com/33790012/134830553-c2c42971-5329-420c-be14-24cead341909.png)
 Considering we will use the MCU at 8MHz =>TIM_CLK=8MHZ by setting the prescalor to 7999 and Autoreload register to 999 we get an update event of 1000=1s which is what we want
 ![image](https://user-images.githubusercontent.com/33790012/134830754-8a1facf7-cdb5-4b2c-adba-faf07ff86c40.png)

-The RTC will be used to increment the time but also to generate interrupts when the Alarm value entered by the User is reached
+The RTC will be used to increment the time but also to generate interrupts when the Alarm value entered by the User is reached.
 In CubeMX you can just put placeholder values everywhere in its configuration,we will modify them in the Code.
-Should set the format to BCD and also activate both RTC Golabal interrupt and the RTC alarm interrupt through the NVIC
+Should set the format to BCD and also activate both RTC Golabal interrupt and the RTC alarm interrupt through the NVIC.
 ![image](https://user-images.githubusercontent.com/33790012/134831014-5cd7843c-5760-461d-8528-b500ccbe1066.png)

-I2C configuration is straightforward

 ### CubeMX Project Configuration
 In the project Tab , choose the adequate Toolchain to use , be it a Makefile or an IDE
 ![image](https://user-images.githubusercontent.com/33790012/134831179-60f7bfda-a1f6-4e66-91cc-853eb9afd387.png)
 In the Code Generator Tab :
-1-Check copy only the necessary library files 2-Generate peripheral initialization as a pair of .c/.h files to a small main.c file (optional)
+1.Check copy only the necessary library files 2.Generate peripheral initialization as a pair of .c/.h files to a small main.c file (optional)
 ![image](https://user-images.githubusercontent.com/33790012/134831327-1831aca3-a477-4ad2-bd14-8ae88c60d324.png)
 Clicking on Generate code will Generate our project.